raspberrypi/style-guide/style-guide.md

 > - Eighteen bagpipers were shown to the door.
 > - There were 18 bagpipers.

-Spell out large round numbers (thousand, million, billion, and so on) when they appear in in-line text.
+Spell out large round numbers (thousand, million, billion, and so on) when they appear in inline text.
 For example:

 > - There are a thousand reasons to use a Raspberry Pi.
 > - A total of 68 million Raspberry Pis have been sold worldwide.